 - Send an email

 Develop a routine

 When you are restricted to one place the time can drag.
 But if you structure your day it can really help.
 Time may not fly by, but it will go more quickly.
-So plan time around your coursework, and include breaks, video calls with friends and family.
-Here are some examples of weekly planners, or better still, make your own:
+So plan time around your coursework, and include breaks, video calls with friends and family

 What can also help with establishing a routine is to alter your room between work day space and relaxation evening/weekend space.
 If possible you could try moving your work out of sight or cover your desk with a throw when not working and put it on your bed during the day.

 Sleep is a hugely important part of your routine.
 It may feel difficult to get 6-8 hours per night.
 Even if you cannot sleep, give your body a chance to rest.
 Try to avoid going on your mobile phone or electronic screen at least an hour before bedtime as it can interfere with sleep.
-More information here and here You can also download the Mental Health Foundation: How to sleep better guide.
+More information can be found here You can also download the Mental Health Foundation: How to sleep better guide.

 Relaxation and meditation